frontendpatterns/frontendpatterns.dev/src/content/patterns/virtual-scrolling.md

 ---
 # Virtual Scrolling

-Render only visible list items in the viewport to handle massive datasets efficiently.

 ## Problem

 Without this pattern, the premise that rendering only visible list items in the viewport to handle massive datasets efficiently falls apart, and small changes trigger cascading regressions.